abdelalimah/Workspace-Automater/README.md

-## workspace automater is a command line tool for creating workspaces assembling multiple apps to run with a single command
+## workspace automater is a command line tool for creating workspaces assembling multiple apps to run with a single command (for macOs)
 # Usage

 ## Setup : copy and past the following command in your terminal